 Out of the 30 million-plus small businesses in the U.S., approximately half, or 15 million, are considered to be home-based.
 A home-based business offers numerous benefits: no commute, control over decisions, low startup costs, and tax benefits.
-Operating a business from home is also a practical option during a pandemic since you can make money while you're practicing social distancing.
+Operating a business from home is also a practical option nowadays since you can make money while you're practicing social distancing.

 Running a home-based business isn't for everyone.
 The hours can be long and the work can be isolating.
 Your work life can encroach on your home life, and you may have little opportunity to take time off.
 You may be unable to expand your business due to a lack of space.